sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 aud

 >    REQUIRED.
-The "audience" field contains the client ID of the client.
+The "audience" field contains the client ID of the Client.

 sub